Access4all/adg/pages/knowledge/colours-and-contrast/formula/README.md

 Please note that we are keeping technical explanations simple here.
 So if you want to read a detailed definition of the color contrast formula, please go to [contrast ratio (W3.org)](https://www.w3.org/TR/WCAG20/#contrast-ratiodef).

+First things first: contrast is calculated in such a way that color is not a key factor; this way people who have a color vision deficit will also have adequate contrast.

-Every color has a "relative luminance", defined as:
+Instead, contrast is calculated using "relative luminance", which is defined as:

-> The relative brightness of any point in a colorspace, normalized to 0 for darkest black and 1 for lightest white.
+> The relative brightness of any point in a colorspace, normalized to `0` for darkest black and `1` for lightest white.
 >
 > Quote: [relative luminance (W3.org)](https://www.w3.org/TR/WCAG20/#relativeluminancedef)